Katiechong-git/Root/README.md

 5. Follow the prompt at command line to enter the full path of your test file

 6. 👏 Now you should be able to see the drivers' report!

-## Instructions to run my test files at command line:

-Same as run the user test files at command line, but compile and replace the filename in step 6 and step 7 with TestDriver and TestSolution.